 You may think that there is not much you can do or the only solution is to tip generously so people have more money, but that is not really the answer.
 Here are some things you can do that benefit the situations of workers here.

-- Support local busineses when possible.
 Most large resort have a bottom line and cutting cost often starts with workers pay.
 Your cheap holiday is built on the inexpensive labor workers provide.
-Staying at a small hotel might be the same situation but in general small businesses are often family run.
-Patronizing them will support the people directly rather then a large coporation first.
+Staying at a small hotel might be the same situation, but in general small businesses are often family run.
+Patronizing them will support the people directly rather then a large corporation first.

 People work very hard in Mexico and long hours.
 Wages in Mexico are low and spending power is being cut.
 It may not be that workers can be “on” everyday.
 You might not have the best service but just remember that workers have more things here to deal with than what you might imagine.
 In many cases if people had the same conditions and hours in your home county, you can bet people would be complaining about it a lot.
 Here though, for the most part people are happily going about their business and working hard.